skx/overseer/README.md

 There are two ways you can use overseer:

 * Locally.
-   * For small networks.
+   * For small networks, or a small number of tests.
 * Via a queue
-   * For huge networks.
+   * For huge networks, or a huge number of tests.

 In both cases the way that you get started is to write a series of tests, which describe the hosts & services you wish to monitor.